dbr/easyrand-rs/README.md

 # `easyrand`

-Simpler to use random number generator for the Rust language.
+Simpler to use random number library for the Rust language.

 The library wraps the [`rand`][rand] crate, exposing a smaller API somewhat inspired by the Python [`random`][random] module.
 Similar in concept to [`reqwest`][reqwest] being a wrapper for the more complex [`hyper`][hyper].